Catalysis (MSc) 2025 entry

 • Skills acquired in the taught element will be applied in a short, intensive research project.

-• This research project is aligned with the interests of the School's world-leading research groups.
+• This research project is aligned with the interests of the School's world-leading research groups in the area of catalysis.

-• St Andrews has extensive expertise in catalysis research; this has been recognised by the award of the EPSRC Centre of Doctoral Training in Critical Resource Catalysis and the recently established EaSI-CAT Centre for doctoral training.
+• St Andrews has extensive expertise in catalysis research and has established the EaSI-CAT Centre for doctoral training.

 Modules